leotiger/grav-plugin-babel/README.md

 * babelized (items edited with the Babel plugin)
 * unclassified

-The last filter loads a collection of variables ( that
+The last filter loads a collection of variables that are directly attached to the root without a parent domain scope.

 ## What's missing